aomlomics/tourmaline/README.md

 snakemake dada2_pe_report
 ```

+The whole workflow should take ~3-5 minutes to complete with the test data.

 If any of the above commands don't work, read the error messages carefully, try to figure out what went wrong, and attempt to fix the offending file.
 A common issue is the file paths in your FASTQ manifest file need to be updated.

 If you want to make a fresh run and not save the previous output, simply delete the output directories (e.g., `02-output-{method}` and `03-report`) generated in the previous run.